karanmalh0tra/job-portal/README.md

 # job-portal
-a job-portal coded in PHP
+a job-portal coded in PHP.
+My first dynamic project, expect a lot of bugs.